fractalswift/road-traffic-visualiser/README.md

 // Timeseries - add functionality to total/average selector - searchbox works, but it would be cool if it made suggestions as you typed

-// Year Breakdown: - consider switch to different chart type - changes in data from year to year aren't that big or obvious
+// Year Breakdown: - consider switch to different chart type - changes in data from year to year aren't that big or obvious.
+Add some filters/searches by road name.

-// Geospatial: - normalise data so it is easier to compare without zooming out
+// Geospatial: - normalise data so it is easier to compare without zooming out.
+Add some more filters for vehicle type etc

-// Raw: - add year selector to make the data load faster for slower machines
+// Raw - add year selector to make the data load faster for slower machines